jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 So far I have created a simple interactive application.
 Although it is quite basic, it has the rudiments of a competitive interactive game.
 At its core, that is exactly what Uno is.
 Arriving to this point has been straightforward.
 I actually made it further than this when I was trying to build the Uno game using my old strategy.
 However, my hypothesis is that this new strategy will begin to pay off very soon.

 In the next part of this series, I will start pulling out some of the big ideas that give Uno its character.
 I will take large ideas, such as altering the order of turns or compelling a player to select a card, and find ways to simplify them.
 This was one place where I began going in circles when I attempted this project before.
-I am curious to see how it goes this time.
+I am curious to see how it progresses this time.